-The Assistance Vice President of Human Resources is responsible for the design and implementation of the performance management program in accordance with the general management philosophy of the university.
-The executive director is responsible for kicking-off the annual performance planning and assessment cycles and for developing and delivering strategies aimed at continually communicating, educating, gathering feedback and refining the program as necessary to meet the needs of the university.
-The executive director is responsible for reviewing the program to ensure fair and consistent application in accordance with the university EEO policies.
+The Assistant Vice President of Human Resources is responsible for the design and implementation of the performance management program in accordance with the general management philosophy of the university.
+The Assistant Vice President of Human Resource, or her designee, is responsible for initiating the annual performance planning, mid-year evaluation and appraisal cycles, and for developing and delivering strategies aimed at continually communicating, educating, gathering feedback and refining the program as necessary to meet the needs of the university.
+The Assistant Vice President is responsible for reviewing the program to ensure fair and consistent application in accordance with the university EEO policies.